When & how to reintroduce FODMAPs? (3 simple ways to know!)

 #1 You've seen consistent improvement in your IBS symptoms

-#2 You've identified and learned to manage other factors that affect digestion
+#2 You've identified other factors that affect your digestion

-- Your goal during the FODMAP testing phase is to keep your IBS symptoms as well-controlled as possible, so mastering those other factors is an important part of the elimination phase
+Your goal during the FODMAP testing phase is to keep your IBS symptoms as well-controlled as possible, so understanding those other factors is an important part of the elimination phase

 #3 You have a black belt in taking FODMAPs out of your diet

-In other words, you’re really good at doing the elimination phase, and you know what your body feels like when you have maximum symptom control.
+In other words, you’re really good at doing the elimination phase, and you know what your body feels like when you have maximum symptom control (remember, that doesn't necessarily mean being symptom-free - see #1).

 Here’s what a black belt in FODMAP looks like: